the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Survival Program now adds +1 Culture per 4 population instead of a flat +2 Culture to all cities.
 - Revolutionary Council now adds a +15% Production bonus towards Personnel units for all cities.
 - New UBs:
-  - Mansion of Our Father (new identity wonder, +2 Food/Culture, keeps the sole Weapons resource copy and free Panther unit from the old Great Mosque effect but awards a Food Store instead of a Monument)
+  - Mansion of Our Father (new identity wonder, awards a Food Store instead of a Monument but is otherwise identical to the old Great Mosque)
   - Afrikan Reformed Church (replaces Monastery, adds +2 Food)

 #### New Star
-- They lose the absurd 50% boost to GP generation, but gain a form of their planned UA for the Rebirth Edition: Civilian and Support units gain Thermoptic Camouflage, and gifting these units to City-States nets 15 Influence with them.
+- They lose the absurd 50% boost to GP generation, but gain a form of their planned UA for the Rebirth Edition: Civilian and Support units receive Thermoptic Camouflage, and gifting these units to City-States nets 15 Influence with them.
 The Strength bonus for Wounded units now applies evenly, and the Sight bonus for Wounded units is extended to the other Support units.
 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - On the run now gives two Wandering Doctor replacements instead of a Militia.